 Images in Publisher remain crisp and clear, which helps you to assess the quality of images accurately while you work.

 An extra bonus—I had no issues with stalling or crashing, which was an almost daily occurrence when I was working with InDesign CS6 and a monthly occurrence with InDesign CC.

 If You’re an InDesign User, It Feels Intuitive

 Serif has mimicked the InDesign interface in Publisher for good reason, in the hope of converting committed InDesign users.

-If you’re a seasoned InDesign user, the Publisher interface will feel very familiar, with the tools panel docked to the left and the most-used panels, including Color, Swatches, and Stroke, docked in their usual position to the right.
+If you’re a seasoned InDesign user, the Publisher interface will feel very familiar, with the Tools panel docked to the left and the most-used panels, including Colour, Swatches, and Stroke, docked in their usual position to the right.

 The Pages panel has been shifted to the left, but personally this feels like an improvement on InDesign's default docking of the same panel to the right of the screen.

 Clipboards are really useful for producing designs that use repeated visual content (such as company logos) or specific sets of icons (such as emojis or UI icons).

 Affinity has a handy clipboard function called Assets, which is docked on the left side of the interface, alongside the Pages panel.